-Dress code should not be an issue.
-Violations of dress code that cannot be corrected on campus will require students to go home and make the correction.
+Dress code violations that cannot be corrected on campus will require students to go home and make the correction.
 Parents/guardians will be contacted.
 Once the uniform correction has been made, students may return to school.
 Repeated dress code violations become an insubordination issue and may result in more consequences.
 All classes missed will be unexcused.